In This Article

 I'd heard rumblings about The Face Place's Signature Treatment within London's beauty editor circles, with experts claiming it was the one thing that managed to kick their skin into gear.
 Hailing from Hollywood, the iconic treatment counts Sofia Coppola, Anne Hathaway, Emma Stone and Emma Watson in its fan base, and in recent years, it finally hit UK shores.
 First, it popped up on the spa menu at Holborn's Rosewood Hotel (the fanciest hotel ever, FYI) and then at the super-cool concept store Alex Eagle, where a trendy little treatment room was installed in the basement.
 That's where I found myself on a rather grim wintry evening, desperately looking for a solution to my dull, lifeless skin.
 And that it was—and then some.

-What to Expect From the Signature Treatment
+What to Expect from the Face Place Signature Treatment

-First, pads soaked in antibacterial yucca root are placed over the skin under a cone-shaped heating mask, which opens pores, turns sebum to liquid (delightful) and preps skin for my favorite bit of any facial—the extractions.
+First, pads soaked in antibacterial yucca root are placed over the skin under a cone-shaped heating mask, which opens pores, turns sebum to liquid (delightful), and preps skin for my favorite bit of any facial—the extractions.
 They come next, and thankfully, the therapist uses a signature rolling technique to squeeze all the crap from the pores, meaning there's no painful pinching and no crazy red marks, but you still get that satisfying skin clarity at the end of it.
 (NB: If all this talk of extractions has you in the mood to sort your own blackheads out, I urge you to read our guide on how to get rid of spots first.)

 Next comes a potent vitamin C and zinc solution, which is swiped on with cotton pads.
 If you're not clued in to the power of this incredible vitamin, take it from me: It's the best thing for brightening skin.
 It helps regenerate tissues and stimulate collagen production (hello, bouncy cheeks) and is a brilliant antioxidant, so it's definitely the sort of backup you want in your skincare arsenal.
 Zinc, on the other hand, scouts out inflammation (enemy number one for skin) and calms it down, imparting more of a glow in its wake.